Growth of matter perturbations in the extended viscous dark energy models: Observational data and methodology

-Most growth rate measurements achieved using peculiar velocities acquires from RSD measurements described in galaxy redshift surveys \cite{Kaiser1987}.
-In general such surveys can supply measurements of the perturbations in terms of galaxy density $\delta_{\rm g}$, which are related to matter perturbations through the bias parameter $b$ as $\delta_{\rm g} = b \delta_{\rm m}$ \cite{Nesseris2017}.
+Most growth rate measurements are achieved using peculiar velocities acquire from redshift-space distortions (RSD) measurements described in galaxy redshift surveys \cite{Kaiser1987}.
+In general, such surveys can supply measurements of the perturbations in terms of galaxy density $\delta_{\rm g}$, which are related to matter perturbations through the bias parameter $b$ as $\delta_{\rm g} = b \delta_{\rm m}$ \cite{Nesseris2017}.
 A more trustworthy combination is the product $f\sigma_8$ as it is independent of the bias and may obtain using either weak leasing or RSD.
-The measured value of $f\sigma_8$ depends on the fiducial cosmology, so to do the measurement model-independent, it is needed to re-scale by a factor \cite{Nesseris2017}
+The measured value of $f\sigma_8$ depends on the fiducial cosmology, so to do the measurement model-independent, one needs to re-scale by a factor \cite{Nesseris2017}

-where $d_{A}^{\rm fid}$ is the angular distance of the fiducial model, and the values of the fiducial cosmology can found in data point references.
-Then, considering the correction gives by Eq. (\ref{eq:ratio}) and multiplying it on the theoretical prediction of $f\sigma_8$, we can be sure which our data points are model-independent.
+where $D_{A}^{\rm fid}$ is the angular distance of the fiducial model, and the values of the fiducial cosmology can found in data point references.
+Then, invoking the correction gives by Eq. (\ref{eq:ratio}) and multiplying it on the theoretical prediction of $f\sigma_8$, we can be sure which our data points are model-independent.

+We use $22$ $f\sigma_8$ measurements from RSD observations according to the Gold-$2018$ compilation \cite{Sagredo2018,Arjona:2020yum}.
+In Table \ref{tab:RSD-data} are shown the RSD measurements given in different redshifts.
+The values of matter density for fiducial $\Lambda$CDM model are given too.
+Some $f\sigma_8$ points are correlated with each other (points $13-15$ and $19-22$).
+These data points are the three from WiggleZ \cite{Blake:2012pj}, and the four points from SDDS \cite{Zhao:2018jxv}.
+The related covariance matrix to WiggleZ data is given by